MrOrnithorynque/Loggifyer/README.md

 - Printf like formatting.
 - Memory safe.
 - Nice formatting option for messages with new lines.
-- (FUTURE) Fully customizable with config file.
+- (WIP) Fully customizable with config file.

 ## Installation
 To install **Loggifyer**, follow these steps: